mguenther/spring-workshop-spring-security/ASSIGNMENT.md

 ## Task #3: Secure the Client Application via Google OIDC

 The Client Application should now again be able to show the employee data - ideally all data should be visible ... except the logged-in user.
-We now want to ensure that only users with a Google Account can access the Client Application for ... reasons.
+We now want to ensure that only users with a Google or GitHub Account can access the Client Application.
+We already provided a login entry point in the application listening on `/login`

 1. We need an additional dependency in the Client to use the OIDC of Google, the coordinates of the dependency are